 - Tickets include the cost of the audio guide

-On Mondays, admission is free although you will have to pay PLN 10 for an audio guide.
+On Mondays and during the afternoons from Tuesday through Sunday, admission is reduced.
 However, the interiors of several of the castle rooms are not open so you will only be allowed to walk the grounds of the castle and visit select rooms.
 This is called the Green Route.
 Click here to learn more.

 Visiting hours can change if it is a public holiday so I suggest clicking here to get the updated museum hours for the day you plan to visit.